Wasted time in the workplace can reduce a business’ profits –drastically.

 Helps Workers to Reach Their Objectives

 Without clear goals and solid plans, worker motivation will dwindle.
-Make sure your team has clear objectives, and incentives to reach them.
+To improve your project management, you’ll need to make sure your team has clear objectives and incentives to reach them.

 Time management can help to facilitate goal accomplishment, as it will help your employees to break up their tasks into smaller steps, and allow them block out time to get things done.
 As a side note, studies show that rewarding employees makes them more productive, and positive reinforcement is a better tactic than punishment –so keep on the lookout for ways to motivate your employees.